-25 mind-blowing food prep techniques to save you time & frustration
+25 mind-blowing food preparation techniques to save you time & frustration

 Never again will you have to tediously peel off every layer of each tiny pearl onion, or spend half of your prep time peeling hard-boiled eggs or removing corn husks, or panic that you won’t finish prepping before your produce browns.
 These simple, brilliant tips save you the trouble — without any fancy gadgets.